 Light Reflectance Value – The amount of light reflected from paint affects bees and temperatures in the beehive.
 Paints with a high reflectance value confuse the senses of bees.
 Check the paint sample card for the LRV before settling on the final paint for your beehive.

-Oil Based Paint for Beehives
+Oil-Based Paint for Beehives

-Oil-based paint for beehives is popular in many uses.
+Oil-based paint for beehives is popular for many uses.
 Even in beekeeping, it beats water-based paint in popularity.
-The main reason you might want to avoid using water-based paint and go for an oil-based paint is durability.
+The main reason you might want to avoid using water-based paint and go for oil-based paint is its durability.
 Water-based paint tends to run off when the beehive is rained on.
 It also gives off a bad odor when exposed to the heat of the sun.
 The water paint also goes bad and gives off a very bad smell if you do not use it up within a set period of time.
 Oil-based paint does not have these challenges and thus sees more use in beekeeping.
 The major advantages and disadvantages of oil-based paint in beekeeping are:

 - There are many colors of oil-based paint available for purchase.
 Mixing options give you even more color options so you get the exact color you want for your beehive.